+

 2. Select Google Ads (you can also include Google Analytics, Tag Manager, or Business Profile in the same link).

-5. Once approved, you’ll automatically gain access to their Google Ads account.
+5. Once approved, you’ll automatically gain access to their Google Ads (and other requested) accounts at one go.

 That’s it.
-No more chasing clients for their account IDs! đŸ„ł
+No more waiting around and chasing clients for their account IDs! đŸ„ł

 ⚡ Agency hack: Get access to all your clients’ marketing accounts with one Leadsie link